What you need to know & what you need to do

 You have the option to, or not to, notify and seek assistance from law enforcement and campus authorities.
-You can reach out to a member of our Counseling staff who are on duty throughout the academic year, and can be contacted by visiting the Counseling Center at Appleton House during the business day, or by calling the Department of Public Safety after business hours at (617) 928-4777.
+You can reach out to a member of our Counseling staff who are on duty throughout the academic year, and can be contacted by visiting the Counseling Center at Appleton House during the business day, or by calling the Campus Police after business hours at (617) 928-4777.
 The Counseling Center will provide you with the appropriate level of support and necessary referrals.
 The Student Handbook will give you more details on official reporting, including how to file a sexual misconduct report.
 You can also choose not to report officially, confidential reporting is also described in the Student Handbook here.

-When you contact Public Safety as a sexual assault victim, our staff will notify the appropriate investigatory agency.
+When you contact Campus Police as a sexual assault victim, our staff will notify the appropriate investigatory agency.
 The Newton Police Department is the primary investigatory agency for this type of crime in the city of Newton.
-Public Safety will also notify the Vice President of Student Affairs and the Title IX Administrator, who is our Director of Human Resources.
+Campus Police will also notify the Vice President of Student Affairs and the Title IX Administrator, who is our Director of Human Resources.
 If you are the victim, your identity will be kept confidential from the staff members, unless you request that your identity be shared.
 The purpose of this notification is to ensure that the college not only provides the appropriate support to you, the victim of the sexual assault, but also provides timely notification of the community should it be determined that a threat to public safety exists.
 Additionally, the notification allows for the college to maintain accurate statistics and records in order to report incidents of sexual assault and harassment as required by law.
 Additional important information about your privacy and confidentiality can be found in the Student Handbook; look for Privacy and Confidentiality under Information, Support and Counseling.